learn-co-curriculum/uci-mod-1-document-structure-lab/README.md

 </html>
 ```

-## Introduce HTML Comments
+## Recognize HTML Comments

 Sometimes we want to leave notes either for ourselves or for other developers
 inside of our HTML files.
 An example might be a brief explanation of what some
 part of the code is doing, or an important message or reminder.
-We can write
+We call these
-comments by wrapping the text we want like so:
+notes _comments_.
+We can write comments by wrapping the text we want like so:

 ```html
 <!-- This is a comment! -->
 ```

-Text included in a comment will not be visible on the webpage, but will be
+Text included in a comment will not be visible on the webpage but will be
 visible in the browser console and `.html` file.

-## Expand Our Understanding Of The `head` Section And Its Contents
+## Expand Understanding of the `head` Section and Its Contents

 Inside our `html` tags, we divide the page into two main sections, `head`, and
 `body`, which both play unique roles.
 The remainder of our HTML lessons will